Seyaji/closed-unit-trust-fe/README.md

-# 🚀 Unit Trust Contract Front End
+# 🚀 Unit Trust Contract Front End - Work in Progress

 ## to build bundle the application: